bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 same as the initial request URL.
-If the AS does not use an access token here, it needs to use unique URLs in its response and bind the client's key to requests to those URLs -- or potentially only allow one request per client at a time?
-The optionality adds a layer of complexity, but the client behavior is deterministic in all possible cases and it re-uses existing functions and structures instead of inventing something special just to talk to the AS. ]]
+If the AS does not use an access token here, it needs to use unique URLs in its response and bind the client's key to requests to those URLs -- or potentially only allow one request per client at a time.
+The optionality adds a layer of complexity, but the client behavior is deterministic in all possible cases and it re-uses existing functions and structures instead of inventing something special just to talk to the AS.
+The optional access token represents a design compromise, but the working group can decide to either require the access token on all requests or to remove the access token functionality and require the security of the continuation requests be based on unique URLs. ]]

 ## Access Tokens {#response-token}